kiith-sa/upjs-gamedev/TopicIdeas.rst

 * Modding (from the game developer's POV)
 * Creative control (publishers, middleware licenses, steam/gog/desura)
 * Distribution platforms (steam/gog/desura(dead? - replace by itch.io/indiegamestand), appstore/googleplay)
-* 3D graphics creation (make a simple model in Blender, high-level explanation of textures, rigs, animations)
+* 3D animation (keyframes, rigs, IK, procedural, etc.)
 * Multiplayer (from gameplay POV), + some light notes on networking
 * Physics (what is feasible, basic idea on how it works)
+* making 2D graphics - doesn't fit into the 3D graphics topic

 -----------